PadmaDhakappa/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-Here are a few basic machine learning projects worked on
+Here are a few basic machine learning projects I worked on as a begineer:
 1. Simple Linear Regression (Single Variable)
 2. Multivariate Linear Regression
 3. Implementation of Gradient Descent